 Interesting Vulture Facts

-- There are 23 species of vulture with 16 of these found in Africa
+- There are 23 species of Vultures in the World, of which 11 are found in Africa.

-- Vultures have bald heads and often bare necks so that when they feed on rotting carcasses, bacteria and other parasites cannot burrow into their feathers to cause infection.
-Any left over germs are baked off by the sun
+- Vultures have bald heads and often bare necks.
+It is speculated that there aren’t any feathers where bacteria and other parasites can burrow into the skin when Vultures feed on rotting carcasses to cause infection.
+Any left-over pathogens are baked off by the sun.